 Don't be afraid to pat yourself on the back for a job well done.
-Culturally we don't tend to celebrate our successes, however it is so important to maintaining momentum and drive.
-Celebrate when you get things done, do something special for yourself and remember that your contribution matters.
+Culturally we don't tend to celebrate our successes, however it is so important them and do to maintaining momentum and drive.
+Celebrate when you get things done, do something special for yourself and remember that your

-The tasks on your list, that you invest your precious, finite time into matter, so when you achieve them and do a great job celebrate, and reward yourself - even in little ways.
+The tasks on your list, that you invest your precious, finite time into matter, so when you achieve a great celebrate, and reward yourself even in little ways.